 A 619-gram serving of pho soup, equal to about 2 1/2 cups, contains 367 calories and 6 grams of fat.
-Of that 6 grams of fat, 2 grams are saturated -- about 8 percent of the daily value for saturated fat.
+Of that 6 grams of fat, 2 grams are saturated — about 8 percent of the daily value for saturated fat.

 Protein and Carbohydrates

 That same serving of pho soup supplies 2 grams of dietary fiber, or 8 percent of the 25 grams of fiber women should have on a daily basis and 5 percent of the 38 grams men should aim for.
 Fiber helps your digestive system work normally and can help prevent constipation as well.

 Vitamins and Minerals

 One of the most notable nutrients in pho soup is iron.
 A serving of the soup contains 20 percent of the daily value for iron.
-Iron is a mineral in red blood cells, which are responsible for oxygen transport, according to the University of Maryland Medical Center.
-You'll also get 10 percent of the daily value for vitamin C and 4 percent of the daily value for vitamin A and calcium, a mineral that helps support strong bones and teeth.
+Iron is a mineral in red blood cells, which are responsible for oxygen transport, according to the University of California San Francisco's Health department.

 You'll consume 384 milligrams of sodium in a serving of pho soup.
 That translates to about 26 percent of the 1,500 milligrams of sodium you should restrict yourself to on a daily basis, as recommended by the American Heart Association.
 A high-sodium diet can raise your blood pressure, which leaves you at a greater risk for heart attack and stroke.